lundegaard/react-union/packages/react-union-scripts/README.md

 ```

-2. For development simulate output of your server
+2. Simulate output of your server in development

 Create `<project root>/public/YourAppName/index.ejs`: